Assets

 Asset Browser

 You can explore these files in the Control Panel's asset browser.
-You can file, sort, search, move, rename, preview, and — if working with images — even set focal crop points to make dynamically resized images look their best.
+You can edit, sort, search, move, rename, replace, reupload, preview, and — if working with images — even set focal crop points to make dynamically resized images look their best.

 Assets browser